chapmanjacobd/iiab-whitelabel/README.md

 - `--branch` can be any git ref: branch, tag, `refs/pull/NNNN/head`, commit hash
 - Git only fetches from the explicitly configured `--repo` URL
-- The `--risky` IIAB installer flag is controlled by the host admin
 - Each build runs in an isolated nspawn container with its own network namespace

 ## Makefile shortcuts